 Here I am again some time in the 1990s playing with an antique whole plate camera that takes sheets of almost A4 size film one shot at a time.

-So then, I photographed my first wedding in Leicester when I was 20, it was film at that time and you had to get the wedding photography right the first time with NO mistakes – no delete button then, The very strict discipline needed for film meant it was vital to have an eye for detail, as there was no photoshop to help you out.
-You can still see that pedigree in my work today, although modern digital cameras mean that I can work faster than ever before.
+So, I photographed my first wedding in Leicester when I was 20, it was film at that time and you had to get the wedding photography right the first time with NO mistakes – no delete button or photoshop then, the expertise needed for film meant it was vital to have an eye for detail, think ahead and work fast which are still some of the key qualities needed for weddings today.